Glial fibrillary acidic protein: Interactions

 Glial fibrillary acidic protein has been shown to interact with MEN1 and PSEN1.

 Isoforms

 Although GFAP alpha is the only isoform which is able to assemble homomerically, GFAP has 8 different isoforms which label distinct subpopulations of astrocytes in the human and rodent brain.
 These isoforms include GFAP kappa, GFAP +1 and the currently best researched GFAP delta.
 GFAP delta appears to be linked with neural stem cells (NSCs) and may be involved in migration.
 GFAP+1 is an antibody which labels two isoforms.
-Although GFAP+1 positive astrocytes are supposedly not reactive astrocytes, they have a wide variety of morphologies including processes of up to 0.95mm (seen in the human brain).
+Although GFAP+1 positive astrocytes are supposedly not reactive astrocytes, they have a wide variety of morphologies including processes of up to 0.95 mm (seen in the human brain).
 The expression of GFAP+1 positive astrocytes is linked with old age and the onset of AD pathology.